-If you are looking for a great fountain pen under $50 you are going to have a lot of options.
-You might feel the pressure to spend more, but you certainly don’t have to!
+If you are looking for a great fountain pen under $50 you are going to have a lot of options… too many in fact!
+You might feel the pressure to spend more, but you certainly don’t have to if your goal is simply to get a great, highly usable pen.

 - All the pens are still available for sale

-- Any pen under $50 can be included on this list, but the focus will be on pens between $50 and $99.99 because we have other best lists for different price categories.
+- Any pen under $50 can be included on this list, but the focus will be on pens between $20 and $50 because we have other best lists for different price categories.

 This choice won’t come as any surprise to people who have been doing their research into affordable, beginner, or collectible fountain pens.
 The Lamy Safari fountain pen has a comfortable triangular grip, is easy to find, is released in fun special editions, can be had for under $20, uses Lamy’s excellent fountain pen cartridges, and is very well made.
 Basically it’s the total package.